lishangli/tiny_gpu-chisel/readme.md

 # Tiny GPU(chisel version)

 ## Introduction
-This is a project refer to [!tiny-gpu](https://github.com/adam-maj/tiny-gpu).
-It
+This is a project refering to [tiny-gpu](https://github.com/adam-maj/tiny-gpu).

 ## Quick Start